File exclusions

 The use of ?

-to match a single character is available in SonarLint for VS Code v4.0+.
+to match a single character is available in SonarQube for VS Code v4.0+.

 Note that when running a local analysis for Security hotspots, it is possible to omit some folders from the project analysis.
-Because the use of Connected Mode is required to detect security hotspots in SonarLint, only the file exclusions defined in SonarQube or on SonarCloud will be respected; exclusions defined in VS Code will be ignored.
+Because the use of Connected mode is required to detect security hotspots in SonarQube for IDE, only the file exclusions defined on the server will be respected; exclusions defined in VS Code will be ignored.

 Check the documentation on Reporting security hotspots In the Whole Folder for those details.